-The amount of assistance earned is determined on a pro-rata basis.
 The percentage of the refund is equal to the number of days attended divided by the number of days in the semester.
 For example, students who complete 30 percent of the payment period earn 30 percent of the assistance they were originally scheduled to receive.
 Students who complete more than 60 percent of the payment period have earned all of their assistance.